-Duke The Rivoli donated this exalted villa from the 19th century located on Promenade des Anglais such that it will serve as a public museum for the local community. Édouard André who designed the Monte Carlo Casino was responsible for setting up the gardens in this museum.
+Duke The Rivoli donated this exalted villa from the 19th century located on Promenade des Anglais such that it will serve as a public museum for the local community. Édouard André, who designed the Monte Carlo Casino, was responsible for setting up the gardens in this museum.

 Tourists wondering what to see in Nice must visit the impressive architecture in the Belle Époque mansions here.
-There’s a collection of artwork from the 19th century on the second floor while the intriguing Napoleon’s Death Mask and his wife Empress Josephine’s Tiara are showcased on the first floor.
+There’s a collection of artwork from the 19th century on the second floor, while the intriguing Napoleon’s Death Mask and his wife Empress Josephine’s Tiara are showcased on the first floor.

 Enjoy the beautiful clear water beaches

-It is impossible to resist the allure of the Mediterranean Sea, and the best time to visit Nice and its beaches are during summer time.
+It is impossible to resist the allure of the Mediterranean Sea, and the best time to visit Nice and its beaches are during summertime.

 There are many private and public beaches in Nice where you can sunbathe or enter the waters.
-While public beaches are free, you have to pay a fee to access facilities on private beaches such as locker rooms, mats, lounge chairs, changing rooms, security locker and more.
+While public beaches are free, you have to pay a fee to access facilities on private beaches such as locker rooms, mats, lounge chairs, changing rooms, security lockers, and more.

 Remember to wear water shoes in the water and outside as the shore is not sandy but pebbly and rocky.

-Soak in the sun or wade in the water on the beaches be it Beau Rivage, Blue Beach or Castel Beach–it is one of the most fun things to do in Nice.
+Soak in the sun or wade in the water on the beaches, be it Beau Rivage, Blue Beach, or Castel Beach–it is one of the most fun things to do in Nice.